LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: Performance Evaluation

 \subsubsection{Cache Write and Read Time}

-The client node was set to execute Algorithm \ref{cache_webpages} to write the messages in the cache stored in the $ESP32$ file system.
-The experiment was repeated $20$ times for data sizes of $1.5 KB$, $3 KB$, $4.5 KB$, $6 KB$, $7.5 KB$, and $10 KB$, and the times to write the contents in the cache file were recorded.
-The cache write operation included opening a file in the $ESP32$ file system, writing to it, and closing it.
+The LoRaWeb client node was set to write in the cache stored in the ESP32 file system.
+The experiment was repeated 20 times for data sizes of 1.5 KB, 3 KB, 4.5 KB, 6 KB, 7.5 KB, and 10 KB.
+The average times to write to the cache, as depicted in Fig. \ref{fig: cache_write_time}, were approximately 37 ms, 74 ms, 123 ms, 155 ms, 187 ms, and 243 ms, respectively.
+The cache write operation included opening a file in the ESP32 file system, writing to it, and closing it.
+Additionally, the initial cache writes included the initialization of the cache system.
+Due to this, we observed a few cache write times to be higher than the rest.

-The average times to write were observed to be approximately $37 ms$, $74 ms$, $123 ms$, $155 ms$, $187 ms$, and $243 ms$ for data sizes $1.5 KB$, $3 KB$, $4.5 KB$, $6 KB$, $7.5 KB$, and $10 KB$, respectively.
-Figure \ref{fig: cache_write_time} presents the observations in detail.
-The initial write times were notably higher due to initial overhead or cache initialization.

-In contrast, the cache read operation, which included locating the file in the $ESP32$ file system, opening it, reading from it, and closing it, was much faster.
-The lower cache read operation time indicates a more significant enhancement for web page access over the transfer of packets from the server.
-Figure \ref{fig: cache_read_time} depicts the read operation results for varying data sizes.
-The average read times for data sizes $1.5 KB$, $3 KB$, $4.5 KB$, $6 KB$, $7.5 KB$, and $10 KB$ were $21 ms$, $42 ms$, $58 ms$, $95 ms$, $95 ms$, and $125 ms$, respectively.
+As in Fig. \ref{fig: cache_read_time}, we observed the cache read times to be lower than the write times, which were approximately 58 ms, 78 ms, 93 ms, 114 ms, 134 ms, and 187 ms, respectively.
+The low cache read times indicate the improvements in web page access delay and response times.